 EMS companies are exposed to a variety of customers and end markets.
 Demand visibility is limited, making revenue from customers and by end markets difficult to predict.
-This is due primarily to the short product lifecycles inherent in technology markets, resulting in short production lead times expected by our customers, rapid shifts in technology for our customers' products, frequent changes in preference by our customers' customers, model obsolescence and general volatility in the economy.
-This is particularly evident in high-volume markets such as the consumer end market, where product lifecycles tend to be the shortest and our customers' customers can suddenly and significantly shift their preferences to other designs or technologies.
+Short product lifecycles inherent in technology markets, short production lead times expected by our customers, rapid shifts in technology for our customers' products, frequent changes in preference by our customers' customers, model obsolescence and general volatility in the economy are contributing factors.
+In particular, high-volume markets, such as the consumer end market, tend to have the shortest product lifecycles and our customers' customers' customers can suddenly and significantly shift their preferences to other designs or technologies.
 The global economy and financial markets continue to be uncertain and may continue to negatively impact the operations of most EMS providers, including Celestica.
+Uncertainty as to the extent and timing of the global economic recovery may impact future demand for Celestica's products and services.
+We will continue to monitor the dynamics and impacts of the global economic environment and will work to manage our costs and resources to address changes as they may occur.

-The EMS industry has experienced component shortages in the past.
+The EMS industry has also experienced component shortages.
 In many cases, components used in the manufacturing and assembly processes are only available from a single supplier.
 We procure substantially all of our component and materials pursuant to individual purchase orders that are generally short-term in nature.
 Component shortages can delay production as well as the revenue related to products using those components, and may result in higher inventory levels and extended lead times.
-During 2011, the EMS industry experienced component shortages, primarily driven by the effects of the earthquake and tsunami in Japan and the flooding in Thailand.
-To date, we have not been materially impacted by these shortages.
-In addition to natural disasters, other external factors that could impact our business include political instability, local labor conditions and social unrest, criminal activity and other risks present in the jurisdictions in which we, our suppliers and our customers operate.
+External factors that could impact our business include natural disasters, political instability, local labor conditions and social unrest, criminal activity and other risks present in the jurisdictions in which we, our suppliers and our customers operate.
 These types of local events could disrupt operations at one or more of our facilities or those of our customers, component suppliers or our logistics partners.
 These events could lead to higher costs or supply shortages or may disrupt the delivery of components to us or the ability to provide finished products or services to our customers, any of which could adversely affect our operating results.
 We carry insurance to cover damage to our facilities, including damage that may occur as a result of natural disasters, such as flooding and earthquakes, or other events.
 However, our policies are subject to deductibles and limitations and may not provide adequate coverage.